clusterlink-net/clusterlink/website/content/en/docs/main/tasks/operator.md

 clusterlink deploy peer --name <peer_name> --fabric <fabric_name> --tag <version_tag>
 ```

-The `tag` flag will change the tag version in the ClusterLink K8s custom resource object that will be deployed to the operator.
+The `tag` flag will change the tag version in the ClusterLink instance custom resource object that will be deployed to the operator.

 ## Deployment using manually defined ClusterLink custom resource